microsoft/Accera/docs/Manual/10 Packages.md

 package.build(format=acc.Package.Format.HAT_DYNAMIC, name="myPackage", platform=acc.Packag+-e.Platform.WINDOWS)
 ```

-The result will be two files: `myPackage.hat` and `myPackage.dll`.
+The result is two files: `myPackage.hat` and `myPackage.dll`.
 The output directory defaults to current working directory.
 We can change the output directory with `output_dir` set to a relative or absolute path:

 ```python
 package.build(format=acc.Package.Format.HAT_DYNAMIC, name="myPackage", platform=acc.Package.Platform.WINDOWS, output_dir="hat_packages")
 ```

 ## MLIR package format
-MLIR format is primarily used for debugging the multiple stages of MLIR lowering, from the Accera DSL all the way to runnable code.
+MLIR format is used for debugging the multiple stages of MLIR lowering, from the Accera DSL all the way to runnable code.
 ```python
 package.build(format=acc.Package.Format.MLIR, name="myPackage")
 ```